fornellas/eglib/sphinx/driver_development/display.rst

 Add Unit Tests
 --------------

 Add one or more tests to `master/tests/display <https://github.com/fornellas/eglib/tree/master/tests/display>`_.
-These tests make use of the :doc:`../api_reference/hal/four_wire_spi/stdout` HAL driver and assert on the communication that the display driver does.

 Send A Pull Request
 -------------------